 The International Conferences on the History of Cartography

-A Short History and a Bibliography of Papers
+A Short History and a Survey of the Conferences

 This survey includes a history of these conferences, general information about each conference, and lists of all the papers presented.
 Because much information about the earlier conferences was uncertain or unavailable, the survey was incomplete and could not be published and distributed.
 The internet now gives us the possibility of “publishing” a work-in-progress and to ask readers for corrections and additions.
 Doug has sent me his files and I have adapted them for the internet.